 Most of the Macau Muay Thai Association trains at Life Project.
 Thus, isn’t this motivating enough to choose this gym as your platform?
 Located in Taipa, Life Project has a lot to offer, from dance fitness and pilates to stylish interiors and state-of-the-art fitness equipment.
 If you are not a Life Project member, you can still attend a session with a day pass.

 Fighting Arts Club Macau

 Fighting Arts Club Macau aims to promote martial arts and boxing culture in the city, among the young generation and adults willing to join.
-Under the leadership of head coach and a master of sports Xiao Zikang, members learn how to master their combat skills practicing boxing, kickboxing, and Muay Thai.
+Under the leadership of the head coach and a master of sports Xiao Zikang, members learn how to master their combat skills by practicing boxing, kickboxing, and Muay Thai.
 Members of Fighting Arts Club Macau often participate in international sports competitions and cultural events such as the Macau parade and Dragon Boat Festival.
 So becoming a member means you would gain not just bigger muscles, endurance, and strength, but a supportive community of like-minded fighters!

 To join the club, you need to submit a form available on their website and pay an annual fee of MOP $100.

 Fighting Arts Club Macau 10 Edificio Industrial Yau Son, 14-14C Avenida do Almirante Lacerda, Macau, +853 2871 5201, fighting-arts.org

 Boxing at Macao Boxing House

 Founded in 2014, Macao Boxing House claims its mission is to promote and foster local boxing development.
 To do so, they offer boxing classes and participate in various matches and competitions in Macau, Hong Kong, Mainland China, and even international events in Asia.